james-burke-dev/james-burke-dev.github.io/_pages/about.md

 When I'm not working or studying, you can usually find me playing soccer or out running

-## Want to see my portfolio?
-Click [here](https://jamesburke.dev) or use the Posts button in the header of this page

 ## Want to chat?
 Feel free to reach out to me on LinkedIn [LinkedIn](https://www.linkedin.com/in/james-burke-dev/).

-Thanks for reading!